PrasantaKumarMohanty/inventory-management-app/README.md

 Then the frontend server will start and open in the browser automatically.

 It will run in the port no. 3000 and starts from the Login page.

-root path: http://localhost:3000

 Finally, the project setup is completed.
 Enjoy the Inventory Management App.

+root path: http://localhost:3000
+Credintials -
+for store manager -
+  username - Crish
+  password - crish1234

+for store manager -
+  username - John
+  password - john1234

 Thank You...